fauzimaulanaid/fauzimaulanaid/README.md

 I'm an Android Developer with a passion for programming, especially on Android with Kotlin.

-## 🚀 About Me
+## About Me
 - 🌱 I’m currently learning about **Android Application Development**
-- 🔭 I’m graduated from Informatics International Class program at [Universitas Mercu Buana](https://mercubuana.ac.id/id), Jakarta, Indonesia with GPA 3.90
+- 🔭 I’m graduated from Informatics International Class program at [Universitas Mercu Buana](https://mercubuana.ac.id/id) (GPA 3.90)
 - 📫 How to reach me: fauzimaulana.id@gmail.com

 ## Tech Stack